Jahbas/Liquid-Music/README.md

 ## 🌟 What Makes This Special?

-Experience music like never before with our **Liquid Glass Music Player v3.2.2.2** - a beautifully crafted web application that combines cutting-edge design with powerful functionality.
+Experience music like never before with **Liquid Glass Music Player v3.2.2.2** - a beautifully crafted web application developed by a solo developer that combines cutting-edge design with powerful functionality.
 Featuring mesmerizing glassmorphism effects, automatic album art display, intelligent metadata extraction, and an intuitive interface that makes managing your music collection a joy.

 ### 🎨 Visual Excellence
 - **Liquid Glass Design**: Translucent cards with backdrop blur effects that create depth and elegance